BattleDemon/IT-Journal-App/README.md

 #### Issues and Solutions

 I use Linux at home and Windows for school, and I also needed to make this project usable for you.
 This required making the file-loading systems cross-OS compatible, which required handling the different slashes used in file directories.

-This was fixed by using `os.path.join()` so python automatcally uses the correct file depending on the operating system.
+This was fixed by using `os.path.join()` so python automaticly uses the correct file depending on the operating system.

 ### Prototype 2: Themes and More advanced text options